 - Serve the rich royal shahi tukra.

-- Serve either chilled, warm or at room temperature.
+- Alternatively, add silver foil (chandi ka varak) then place it at the time of serving, either chilled, warm or at room temperature.